jeeberhardt/unrolr/README.md

 python -c 'import pyopencl as cl; cl.create_some_context()'
 ```

-Example of output:

-Here I have only one platform (AMD) and 3 differents computing device (2 graphic cards and one CPU).
+Here in my example, I have the choice between 3 differents computing device (2 graphic cards and one CPU).

 ```bash
 Choose platform: